Stuck with a shady garden space? Opting for vegetables that grow in shade will increase your garden success.

-- Consider planting some productive crops in rolling containers like these to allow you to capture as much sunshine as possible.
+- Consider planting some productive crops in rolling containers to allow you to capture as much sunshine as possible.

 Vegetables that grow in shade

 With a few exceptions, which I’ve noted, the crops below can thrive in three to four hours of sunlight.
 Shade-grown crops have a tendency to be smaller.
 They can also take a little bit longer to mature than those grown in sunny gardens.

 Salad greens like lettuce, arugula, and mesclun actually like a bit of protection from the sun.
 Greens are not only vegetables that grow in shade, but they’ll thrive there.
 You’ll have better luck with loose leaf lettuce; head lettuce doesn’t form well in a shade garden.

 Hearty greens like Swiss chard, spinach, collards, cabbage, and kale are highly nutritious and versatile.
 If you can eke out five hours of sunlight, chard will produce thick stems, giving you two ways to enjoy it.

 Peas and beans can tolerate partial shade, but try to give them four to five hours of sunlight.